franciumxzf/fpfind/docs/explain.md

 Some things we learnt from new data:
 - Upper bound to algorithm with the current parameters is at least 1.5e-4, but only limited to strong peak.
 - Pair statistics does strongly influence whether peak can be easily found or not.
 Fails to converge for 1e-4 (later found, around 5e-5) when peak signal is poor.
-- Relative timestamp drift is only on the order of 2e-5, which is pfind can easily find even with poor peak.
+- Relative timestamp drift is only on the order of 2e-5, which is fpfind can easily find even with poor peak.

 Now, if we know the upper limit of our algorithm (say 5e-5), we can manually apply the upper limit to bob, and let it run through the algorithm again.
 Ideally, the frequency result will be less than the upper limit, then run the algorithm again until it gives us 0 frequency result, and we can manually calculate the total frequency shift; or if we still get a non-sense number, we can increase the correction to 2 * upper limit and so on.
 With the final frequency offset value, we can find the time offset.